practable/spinner-amax/README.md

 ### Previous hardware version

-The first version of the hardware used a motor with siginficantly more friction, which is educationally useful although increases the challenge level for students just learning the control theory for the first time because the variability induced by the friction can obscure the presence/absence about steady state errors.
-Hardware details:  [spinner-nidec](https://github.com/practable/spinner-nidec).
+The first version of the hardware used a motor with siginficantly more friction, which is educationally useful although increases the challenge level for students just learning the control theory for the first time because the variability induced by the friction can obscure the presence/absence of steady state errors arising from control theory considerations.
+First version hardware details:  [spinner-nidec](https://github.com/practable/spinner-nidec).

 ## Performance